Wythe's Lost Papers

 - Main article: Jefferson-DuVal Correspondence

-As executor of George Wythe's estate, William DuVal inventoried Wythe's library of books before sending them to Thomas Jefferson in September of 1806.
+As executor of George Wythe's estate, William DuVal sent Wythe's library to Thomas Jefferson in September of 1806.
 Jefferson created at least one inventory of Wythe's library, for dispersing duplicate copies.
 DuVal accidentally included two "folio volumes of Mr. Wythe's accounts," which Jefferson returned.
 Jefferson and DuVal also mention two "profiles" of Wythe, one of which belonged to Lydia Broadnax.
 Wythe's fee books have not been found.

 Washington Dec.
 4. 06

 Your favor of Nov.
 21. has been duly received and I thank you for the offer of the profile of Mr. Wythe, every trace of whom will be dear to me.
 If you will be so good as to desire Mr. Jefferson to forward me either the original or the copy, as you please, it will be received with equal thankfulness.
 It should be rolled on a stick, & not folded.
 The original of the other profile, after taking a copy, I had packed in a box addressed to yourself that it might be returned to Lydia with my thanks for the opportunity of copying it.
 In the same box I put 2 folio volumes of Mr. Wythe's accounts which had come by mistake with his books.
 The box I directed to be forwarded to you.
 Accept my friendly salutations & assurances of great respect.